 The advantage to this method is that anyone who has access to a lot of hemp and basic chemistry equipment can try this at home.
 But considering the high quality products available commercially, this might not be worth the time.

-What's The Best CBD Oil Extraction Method?
+Is There a Preferred CBD Oil Extraction Method?

 Both CO2 extraction and ethanol extraction have strong advocates and reasons to prefer one process over the other.
 Advocates of ethanol extraction point to its ability to capture the desired cannabinoids and terpenes without co-extracting undesirable components like chlorophyll.
 Furthermore, advocates of CO2 extraction claim that it produces a more “pure” end product that is safer in terms of toxicity.